 "Emerald, who do you think will win?"

-Weiss glanced out of the corner of her eye, seeing the black-haired girl who was practically glued to Jaune's side.
-Yang was sitting behind them, leaning into the narrow gap between Jaune and Mint as she laughed.
+The black-haired girl - their team's leader's partner, Mint - was practically glued to Jaune's side.
+Yang was sitting behind them, leaning into the narrow gap between Jaune and Mint as she laughed, pointing and laughing at something happening in the fight, though Weiss didn't peel her eyes from the short mute girl.

-After that short laugh, Yang turned her gaze back to Weiss, and offered a smile of apology that made Weiss' eyes narrow.
+After that short laugh, Yang turned her gaze to Weiss, and offered a smile of apology that made Weiss' glower more.
+The heiress's eyes shifted to the other blond, stuffing her chin in the palm of her good hand as she sighed.

-Perhaps this Mint girl really was just a mute who had trouble making friends.
-Considering it was Jaune, of course the boy was going to be nice to her.
+Perhaps this Mint really was just a mute who had trouble making friends.
+Considering Jaune, the boy was going to be nice to her, reach out his hand.
+It was just who he was, after all.
+Any other occasion, Weiss might've pitied her too.

-That certainly didn't stop Weiss from trying to bore holes into the harlot's skull with her eyes, though.
+That certainly didn't stop the heiress from trying to bore holes into the harlot's skull with her eyes, though.

 Even if Mint was the sweetest girl in the world, the heiress doubted she could forgive her for even unintentionally flaunting the closeness she currently had with Jaune.
 As Pyrrha's weapon clashed with Cardin's mace and her shield caught Dove's shortsword, Weiss felt her neck muscles tense.